swag-lang/swag/README.md

 * Only for **Windows 10** and **x86_64** so far, because this is already a lot of work.

 ### Swag is not...
 * **Object oriented**, because you know what, this was not a good idea, after all...
-But with a powerful *using* and with *UFCS* (universal function call system), you can have a feeling of object oriented programming without crap like inheritance or encapsulation.
+But with a powerful *using* and with *UFCS* (uniform function call syntax), you can have a feeling of object oriented programming without crap like inheritance or encapsulation.
 * **Safe** at all cost.
 You should be the one to make your program safe.

 ### Swag has...